MicrosoftDocs/PowerShell-Docs/dsc/azureDscexthistory.md

 - **Environment:** Azure, Azure China, Azure Government
 - **Remarks:** This version uses DSC as included in Windows Server 2016 Technical Preview; for other Windows OSes, it installs the [Windows Management Framework 5.0 RTM](https://blogs.msdn.microsoft.com/powershell/2015/12/16/windows-management-framework-wmf-5-0-rtm-is-now-available/) (installing WMF requires a reboot).
 - **New features:**
-  - The DSC Extension is now on boarded to Azure China.
+  - The DSC Extension is now onboarded to Azure China.
 This version primarily contains fixes for running the Extension on Azure China.

 ### Version 2.18